haycon0/Pluralistic-Ignorance/readme.txt

 You can also look at the data I found from the model and formated in the data folder

 If you have any questions about the model contact me at connor.g.hay@gmail.com

+chayboilermaker is another github account that I created and accidently commit from but all the code was written by me - connor